Rzi98/MA4829-AY23-24-S2/README.md

 ### `pca.ipynb` ###

 - This file is used to perform PCA on the dataset to reduce the dimensionality of the dataset.
+- Utilise MCA to perform PCA on the categorical data.
 - Also visualise the variance explained by each principal component.
+- Unable to retain important features as the variance explained by the first few principal components is very low.

 ## Directory Tree ##